apple/swift-for-wasm-examples/README.md

 ### Docker

-1. Run this command in a clone of this repository:
+1. Start a docker container in a clone of this repository using the nightly swiftlang Ubuntu image, with a `/root/build` mount to the current directory:

 ```sh
 docker run --rm -it -v $(pwd):/root/build swiftlang/swift:nightly-jammy /bin/bash
 ```

-This will mount the clone directory as a volume in the Docker container and also make final build products available to your host system.

 2. Navigate to the package directory within the container: